uclax-teach/uclax-web1-gohman-mitch-2025/_start_here/docs/01.Setup/Windows-Setup.md

 5. type the following command and press enter

     ```powershell
-    Set-ExecutionPolicy Bypass -Scope Process -Force; Invoke-WebRequest -Uri "https://raw.githubusercontent.com/uclax-teach/uclax-web1-gohman-mitch-2025/refs/heads/master/_start_here/scripts/win11-v4/2.install-chocolatey-apps.ps1" -UseBasicParsing | Invoke-Expression
+    Set-ExecutionPolicy Bypass -Scope Process -Force; Invoke-WebRequest -Uri "https://raw.githubusercontent.com/uclax-teach/uclax-web1-gohman-mitch-2025/refs/heads/master/_start_here/scripts/win11-v5/2.install-chocolatey-apps.ps1" -UseBasicParsing | Invoke-Expression
     ```

 6. Close out of Powershell window
+7. Windows Search > **Turn Windows Features nn or off**, and make sure the following is enabled
+    1. Hyper-V
+    2. Virtual Machine Platform
+    3. Window Subsystem for Linux
+8. Save any changes you have made and reboot
-7. Windows Search > **Ubuntu** - **!Important!** be sure to choose **"Run as Administrator"** on the right
+9. Windows Search > **Ubuntu** - **!Important!** be sure to choose **"Run as Administrator"** on the right
-8. _Note: It may hang at "Installing, this may take a few minutes...".
+10. _Note: It may hang at "Installing, this may take a few minutes...".
 If it takes longer than a a few mintes press "enter" and "control + c"_
-9. You will be asked for a username and password
+11. You will be asked for a username and password
     1. Note: when you enter password, it will not show you typing.
 You have to trust its entering the characters you type
     2. Note: these are up to you, but make sure its something you remember)
     3. press enter after each entry
-10. Close out of the Ubuntu window
+12. Close out of the Ubuntu window

 ## Windows Step 2: Clone Course Repo and Install Dependencies